simvisage/spirrid/readme.rst

 And:

+* script.py: simple python script, demonstrating several possible ways how to implement the estimation of mean value of a multi-variate random function.
+The script uses a two-parametric function with a discontinuity (stress-strain response of a fiber loaded in tension).
+  Both parameters of the function are considered randomly distributed.

+  The script shows a figure containing two diagrams: The left diagram displays the obtained mean response of the random process for four implemented sampling techniques indluding regular grids and Monte-Carlo types of sampling.
+The right diagram visualizes the coverage of the random domain with two random variables for the four applied sampling techniques.

-* script.py: simple python script, described in paper "Using Python for scientific
+  More detailed issues concerning the efficiency of the covered sampling and implementation techniques are described in paper "Using Python for scientific
-  computing: efficient and flexible evaluation of the statistical characteristics of functions with multivariate random inputs"
+  computing: efficient and flexible evaluation of the statistical characteristics of functions with multivariate random inputs" prepared for submission in CPC.